 Meaningful research which seeks to solve real economic problems is the foundation of the Department of Economics.

-At the heart of this are our four research networks, namely the Research in the Economics of the Arts, Culture and Heritage (REACH) network, the Macroeconomics and Financial Stability research network (MAFS), the Labour, Economic Advancement and Development network (LEAD), and the Microeconomic Theory and Micro-econometrics research network (MTM).
+At the heart of this are our four research networks, namely the Research in the Economics of the Arts, Culture and Heritage (REACH) network, the Macroeconomics and Financial Stability (MAFS) research network, the Labour, Economic Advancement and Development (LEAD) network, and the Microeconomic Theory and Micro-econometrics (MTM) research network.

-Led by highly experienced academics, each of these research hubs identifies economic issues and find solutions to them.
+Led by highly experienced academics, each of these research hubs identifies economic problems and finds solutions to them.

 Through our research networks we focus on addressing some of the most challenging subjects of our time: